Ouuumar/Ouuumar/README.md

 ### **Welcome !
 I'm Omar 😃, a sportsperson and tech enthusiast** 💻💡

-- 🔭 I'm a Data Engineer @Bomzai, a start-up specialized in Data engineering / Cloud / DevOps / Data consulting
+- 🔭 I'm a Data Engineer working with Snowflake, Python, SQL, cloud technologies and more !

 - 🌱 I’m graduated from EFREI Paris Engineering School (2023), specialized in Big Data & AI